bryc/mpkedit/README.md

-# Mempak - Controller Pak manager
+# MPKEdit - Controller Pak Manager
-Allows the user to view the contents of N64 Controller Pak files (.mpk, .n64), export/import notes, delete notes, and save the modified MPK file.
+Allows the user to view N64 Controller Pak files (.mpk, .n64), export/import notes, delete notes, and save the modified MPK file.
 Written in plain Javascript and tested in Chrome and Firefox.